 Back in 2011, I wrote how to configure tac_plus (TACACS+ daemon) on an Ubuntu server.
-Then two years ago, I wrote a post about adding two-factor authentication (2FA) to TACACS+.
+Then two years ago, I wrote an article about adding two-factor authentication (2FA) to TACACS+.
 Today, I’m going to talk about deploying TACACS+ on a Docker container.

-While I’ve written migrating FreeRADIUS with 2FA to a Docker container post in the past, I’d still consider myself a newbie.
+While I’ve written migrating FreeRADIUS with 2FA to a Docker container article in the past, I’d still consider myself a newbie.
 I don’t deal with Docker daily to be well-versed.